pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

                 instanceCount: 1,

                 // To connect to MongoDB, the service needs a DATABASE_URL, which
-                // is conveniently exposed as an environment variable because the
+                // is conveniently exposed as an environment variable thanks to its
-                // database belongs to the app (see below).
-The CA_CERT allows for
+                // membership in this app spec (below).
+The CA_CERT value enables
                 // a secure connection between API service and database.
                 envs: [
                     {